0xSpaceShard/starknet-devnet/page/docs/guide/postman.md

 }
 ```

-Loads a `StarknetMockMessaging` contract.
-The `address` parameter is optional; if provided, the `StarknetMockMessaging` contract will be fetched from that address, otherwise a new one will be deployed.
+Loads a `MockStarknetMessaging` contract.
+The `address` parameter is optional; if provided, the `MockStarknetMessaging` contract will be fetched from that address, otherwise a new one will be deployed.

 `networkUrl` is the URL of the JSON-RPC API of the L1 node you've run locally or that already exists; possibilities include, and are not limited to: